sam7r/GERRM-Boilerplate/README.md

-# GERRM Developer Boilerplate
+# react-relay-graphql-mongo-starter

 Boilerplate to aid in a quick start development of a React application using the following technologies.

-- GraphQL
-- Express
 - React
-- Relay (TODO)
+- Relay
+- GraphQL (RisingStack/Graffiti)
+- Node (Express)
-- MongoDB
+- MongoDB (Mongoose & RisingStack/graffiti-mongoose)

-Bundler: Webpack (with React Hot Loader)
+- Bundler: Webpack (with React Hot Loader)
-Dependency manager: NPM

 ## Usage
 Recommended **Node v5.X.X**